A Graph Neural Network Simulation of Dispersed Systems: GNN Framework

-where $\ddot{\V{x}}$ and $\hat{\ddot{\V{x}}}$ are the true and predicted accelerations, and $N$ is the number of particles in example.
+where $\ddot{\V{x}}$ and $\hat{\ddot{\V{x}}}$ are the true and predicted accelerations, and $N$ is the number of particles in the example.
 Following Sanchez-Gonzalez et al. \cite{GNS-deepmind}, we corrupt the sequence of particle positions with a random walk noise, and use finite difference to compute the accelerations from true positions.
-For rollout predictions, we use the same finite difference stencil to compute the particle positions form the predicted accelerations.
+For rollout predictions during inference, we use the same finite difference stencil to compute the particle positions from the predicted accelerations.

+It is important to note that similar to the prior work by Sanchez-Gonzalez et al. \cite{GNS-deepmind}, our GNN implementation assumes a time-step of $\Delta t=1$.
+Consequently, particle accelerations at any step $p$ are computed as $\ddot{\V{x}}(p)=\V{x}(p)-2\V{x}(p-1)+\V{x}(p-2)$ (second-order backward finite difference scheme with a unit time-step).
+Note that this does not cause any issues with the training.
+When interpreting the network output during inference, the true time-step $\Delta t$ can be incorporated to make predictions in correct units and dimensions.

 We have not performed an extensive optimization to fine-tune the network parameters such as the number of message passing steps, number of hidden layers and neurons, etc. However, we found the parameters that work sufficiently well for our objectives.
 Please see the default parameter values in \href{https://github.com/rfjd/GNS-DispersedSystems}{github.com/rfjd/GNS-DispersedSystems}.